Werner-Staeblein/Project-2-modified-resubmit/README.md

 ![Results Page](readme_assets/quiz_results_page.png)

+<span style="color: red; font-weight: bold;">Reminder: insert screenshot of ShowAnswers and explain user feedback following click on ShowAnser</span>

 # Design

 The design is based on the key colors in the Javascript logo.
 Using the colors included in the JS logo.
-A color palette was generated with coolors.
+A color palette was generated with color-hex.
 This ensures a consistent feel for the user.

-User activity such as click of buttons is supported by box shadows to make the overall design more appealing.
+User activity such as the click of buttons is supported by box shadows to make the overall design more appealing.

 A linear gradient using the color scheme was used for the background of the trivia.
 Different linear gradients were used for the quiz box to ensure an appealing color design aligned with the base color scheme of the Javascript logo.